The Danish healthcare sector

 Will I need to speak Danish before arriving in Denmark?

-However, most healthcare roles require a certain level of Danish proficiency.
+However, most healthcare roles require a high level of Danish proficiency.
 In most cases, language training are provided free of charge by your new employer as part of your contract.
 Sometimes a contract also includes language training for your spouse, and the municipality will offer your children special support when they start in daycare or school.

 If you have questions